dart-lang/site-www/src/_guides/language/language-tour.md

 Use the `as` operator to cast an object to a particular type.
-In general, you should use it as a shorthand for an `is` test on an object following by an expression using that object.
+In general, you should use it as a shorthand for an `is` test on an object followed by an expression using that object.
 For example, consider the following code:

 <?code-excerpt "misc/lib/language_tour/classes/employee.dart (emp is Person)"?>